 You can:

-- Search the Insurance Coverage Search System, which is an online search tool,
+- Search the Insurance Coverage Search System, which is an online search tool

-- Assert a workers’ compensation claim against your employer by filing a Form 18,
+- Assert a workers’ compensation claim against your employer by filing a Form 18

-- Contact the commission and request this information.
+- Contact the commission and request this information

 Sometimes, the employer will provide the insurance carrier information upon the request of the injured or ill worker.
-An Asheville workers’ comp lawyer at Farmer & Morris Law, PLLC can help you prepare your claim for benefits.
-You can call us today at (828) 286-3866 for a no-cost consultation.
+An Asheville workers’ compensation lawyer at Farmer & Morris Law, PLLC can help you prepare your claim for benefits.

 Medical Treatment in Workers’ Compensation Cases